 The Pathology Cytogenetics Laboratory offers the most advanced clinical cytogenetics testing available for leukemia, lymphoma and solid tumors.
 The tests provide initial diagnostic information and minimal risidual disease detection following therapy or transplant.
 Expert results, interpretation and consultation services from these laboratories aid referring physicians, including oncologists, hematologists, pathologists, obstetricians and geneticists, in the appropriate diagnosis and management of their patients.

 Molecular Pathology & Cytogenetics

 View all on Pubmed

 Jones S, Zhang X, Parsons DW, Lin JC, Leary RJ, Angenendt P, Mankoo P, Carter H, Kamiyama H, Jimeno A, Hong SM, Fu B, Lin MT, Calhoun ES, Kamiyama M, Walter K, Nikolskaya T, Nikolsky Y, Hartigan J, Smith DR, Hidalgo M, Leach SD, Klein AP, Jaffee EM, Goggins M, Maitra A, Iacobuzio-Donahue C, Eshleman JR, Kern SE, Hruban RH, Karchin R, Papadopoulos N, Parmigiani G, Vogelstein B, Velculescu VE, and Kinzler KW.
-"Core signaling pathways in human pancreatic cancers revealed by global genomic analyses."
+Core signaling pathways in human pancreatic cancers revealed by global genomic analyses.
 Science.
-9/2008; 321:1801-6.
+2008; 321:1801-6.
+[PMC2848990].